mrkwnzl/cyphersystem-compendium/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/mrkwnzl/cyphersystem-compendium/total?style=flat-square)
 ![License](https://img.shields.io/github/license/mrkwnzl/cyphersystem-compendium?style=flat-square)

 This is a module for use in conjunction with the [Cypher System game system for Foundry VTT](https://foundryvtt.com/packages/cyphersystem/).
-The Cypher System Compendium expands the Cypher System game system with compendia with useful resources.
-In detail, the Cypher System Compendium includes:
+The Cypher System Compendium expands the Cypher System game system with compendia full of useful resources.
+In detail, this includes:

 - **Items:** Ammo, armor, equipment, and weapons for fantasy and modern games.
 This equipment has been converted for Cyhpher from the System Reference Document 5.1 and the Modern System Reference Document.
-- **Meeples:** Generic NPC tokens in five color for levels 1 through 10 you can use if you quickly need more NPCs on your map.
+- **Actors:** Meeples, Generic NPC tokens, in five colors for levels 1 through 10 with the corresponding default values, which you can use if you quickly need more NPCs on your map.

 ## Support